Steveineiter/Bachelor_Thesis/README.md

 - username => The Username we want to scrape.
 - is_a_company => True if the user we scrape is a company, where we want to get data, like Marry or Makava.
 False otherwise.
 - is_a_deep_crawl => True if we want to crawl data from posts, not only the profile.
 Needs MUCH longer if set on True.
+- path_to_useres_to_crawl_csv => If we use a CSV and the bash script for automatically scarping users, you need to pass the absolute path as argument so that the csv gets updatet after each scrape.

 ## Ideas